Class 1 misdemeanor traffic offenses in Colorado are punishable by

 Convictions for class 1 misdemeanor traffic offenses are unsealable.
 These traffic law violations remain on your record forever.

-Therefore, people ticketed for a traffic misdemeanor are advised to fight the case to get the charge reduced or dismissed.
+Therefore, if you are ticketed for a traffic misdemeanor, you are advised to contest the case to have the charge reduced or dismissed.
 If the charge gets dismissed, the case can be sealed immediately.3

 Learn how to get criminal records sealed in Colorado.

-People ticketed for a class 1 misdemeanor traffic offense who fail to pay their fine or appear in court will have a bench warrant issued for their arrest.
-And the DMV may impose a driver’s license revocation until the matter is resolved and fine is paid.4
+If you are ticketed for a class 1 misdemeanor traffic offense and fail to pay your fine or appear in court, you will have a bench warrant issued for your arrest.
+Then the DMV may revoke your driver’s license until the matter is resolved and the fine is paid.4

-Yes.
-People charged with a class 1 misdemeanor traffic offense may have a jury trial of six jurors.
-With the court’s permission, the defendant may instead have
+If you are charged with a class 1 misdemeanor traffic offense in Colorado, you may have a jury trial of six jurors.
+With the court’s permission, you may instead have

 - a bench trial (where the judge decides the verdict) or